terminatorul/cl-tool/README.md

 # cl-tool
-List OpenCL devices (compute devices and GPUs) from the command line.
-Both the OpenCL framework and GPU-specific OpenCL dirvers must be installed.
+List detailed infromation on OpenCL devices (compute devices and GPUs) from the command line.
+Both the OpenCL framework and GPU-specific OpenCL drivers must be installed.
+Git submodule for Khronos reference OpenCL driver manager will be used for building from source.